Ax8457/linux/SUNRPC_NOISE_ENC_DOC/FUNCS.md

 first and `switch`es on its type to route the message.
 The `magic` ("NOIS") distinguishes a Noise initiation from a plaintext RPC record marker / TLS on the shared TCP port (WireGuard owns its UDP socket and so needs no magic).
-The header is **framing only** — it is not mixed into the Noise transcript, so the handshake crypto is unchanged.
+The header is **framing only**, it means it's not mixed into the Noise transcript, so the handshake crypto is unchanged.

 | Function | Description |